 2. Options and choices as well as work related learning opportunities offering meaningful skills based vocational experience on site.

-3. A bespoke and varied programme of social and work awareness activities across the four year programme for learners.
+3. A bespoke and varied programme of social and work awareness activities across the four-year programme for learners.

 4. Enrichment and inclusion activities to promote cross curricular links and skills development.

-5. Transition encounters and visits to destination providers promoting personal guidance and information, advice and guidance preparing for life post Calthorpe.
+5. Transition encounters and visits to destination providers promoting personal guidance and information, advice and guidance preparing for life post Victoria College.

 6. Functional skills lessons, where appropriate, to support learners to identify their skills, interests and aspirations for the future.